xortio/WiFi-Hitler/ReadMe.txt

 Works only on windows NT kernel
 Use for educational purpose only
-The creator do not take any responsibility for and missuse of the user Works on blue tooth and is not expected to work on computers with a ethernet connection ╔╗╔╗╔╗╔═══╗───╔╗─╔╗╔╗╔╗
+The creator do not take any responsibility for and missuse of the user Works on blue tooth and is not expected to work on computers with a ethernet connection.
+╔╗╔╗╔╗╔═══╗───╔╗─╔╗╔╗╔╗
 ║║║║║║║╔══╝───║║─║╠╝╚╣║
 ║║║║║╠╣╚══╦╗──║╚═╝╠╗╔╣║╔══╦═╗